PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 The USD core API could also provide ranges to iterate explicitly over `assembly` or `component`  prims, skipping over the intermediate prims.
 This might be easier to provide in C++20 (with the forthcoming ranges specification) and could be deferred until that point.

 An early version of this proposal considered whether some of these APIs should extend to the `subcomponent` kind, but given they aren't a part of model hierarchy and cannot be cached in the same way, that's been deferred.

+### Forward / Backwards Compatability
+Assets that don't use model hierarchy or that are both "complete" and "explicit" do not require any updates to be forward or backwards compatable.

+To make assets backwards compatible, implicit groups need to be made explicit.
+To make assets forward compatible, incompete model hierarchies need to author explicit `kind=""`.
+Both of these could be handled via a script.

+We can also enabling/disabling propagation through a feature flag to give sites time to test any unexpected impact on their assets.

 ## Summary
 Model hierarchy can become "self assembling" without intermediate `group` tags AND without additional `kind` reads.